mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Git - Removing a Submodule.md

-# Cheat Sheet - GIT - Removing a Submodule
+# Cheat Sheet - Git - Removing a Submodule

 By Jack Szwergold, September 15, 2015